KabirSuri/KabirSuri/README.md

 ### Glad to see you here!
 I’m a first-year at the University of Virginia.
-I'm a competitive programmer, game developer, and engineer.
+I'm a rower, programmer, and guitarist.

 <br/>